Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 By leveraging SQL as part of the Retrieval-Augmented Generation (RAG) technique, AI agents like Travel Agent can dynamically retrieve and utilize relevant data to provide accurate and personalized recommendations.

-### Example of Metacongition
+### Example of Metacognition

-So to demonstrate an implementation of metacongition, let's create a simple agent that *reflects on its decision-making process* while solving a problem.
+So to demonstrate an implementation of metacognition, let's create a simple agent that *reflects on its decision-making process* while solving a problem.
 For this example, we'll build a system where an agent tries to optimize the choice of a hotel, but then evaluates its own reasoning and adjusts its strategy when it makes errors or suboptimal choices.

 We'll simulate this using a basic example where the agent selects hotels based on a combination of price and quality, but it will "reflect" on its decisions and adjust accordingly.

 #### How this illustrates metacognition:

 1. **Initial Decision**: The agent will pick the cheapest hotel, without understanding the quality impact.
 2. **Reflection and Evaluation**: After the initial choice, the agent will check whether the hotel is a "bad" choice using user feedback.
-If it finds that the hotel’s quality was too low, it reflects on its reasoning.
+If it finds that the hotel’s quality is too low, it reflects on its reasoning.
 3. **Adjusting Strategy**: The agent adjusts its strategy based on its reflection switches from "cheapest" to "highest_quality", thus improving its decision-making process in future iterations.

 Here's an example: